-Project focus: Melanie will pursue her own reporting on civic science for a variety of media outlets while working with colleagues to source best practice examples of civic science journalism and to establish a teaching framework that can be used for both university students and professional journalists to tell civic science stories.
+Project focus: Melanie will pursue her own reporting on civic science for a variety of media outlets whilst also working with colleagues to consider best practice models of conducting civic science journalism.
+Melanie will help to establish a teaching framework that can be used for both university students and professional journalists to tell civic science stories.
 Melanie will also be undertaking research into the science media habits of Latinx communities.